tlienart/juliagpu/post/2020-07-07-cuda_1.1/index.md

 title = "CUDA.jl 1.1"
 author = "Tim Besard"
 abstract = """
     CUDA.jl 1.1 marks the first feature release after merging several CUDA packages into one.
 It raises the minimal Julia version to 1.4, and comes with support for the impending 1.5 release.
     """
-rss = abstract
 +++

 {{abstract}}